About 80% of physicians are married, according to a recent online survey, and these doctors often marry other doctors or other health professionals.

-Find out more about why physicians are marrying within the health care field.
+Find out more about why physicians are marrying within health care, but first here are three great reads on the topic medical marriage and romance.

-Many physicians will often marry other health care workers because of life timing and availability, said one emergency physician who married a pediatric oncologist.
+Many physicians will often marry other health professionals because of life timing and availability, said one emergency physician who married a pediatric oncologist.

 “The times in your life when you’re seeking a partner happen to coincide very nicely with the time you’re in medical school and training,” the emergency physician said.
 “It’s a huge chunk of life, and your social circles revolve around that.”